explorable-viz/fluid/README.md

 - To run the tests in debug mode with Chrome, run `karma start --browsers=Chrome --singleRun=false`.

-- To start the UI, run `npm start` and open a browser at http://localhost:8080/webpack-dev-server/.
+- To run the UI locally, run `npm local` and open a browser at http://localhost:8080/webpack-dev-server/.

 ![LambdaCalc](http://i.imgur.com/ERSxpE0.png "LambdaCalc")